optimagic-dev/optimagic/docs/source/index.md

 <br>
 <br>

-*optimagic* is a Python package for nonlinear optimization with or without constraints.
+*optimagic* is a Python package for numerical optimization.
 It is a unified interface to optimizers from SciPy, NlOpt and many other Python packages.

 *optimagic*'s `minimize` function works just like SciPy's, so you don't have to adjust your code.
 You simply get more optimizers for free.
 On top you get powerful diagnostic